Nuclear Energy in Denmark

 Denmark was once at the forefront of nuclear research and had planned on building nuclear power plants.
 However, in 1985, the Danish parliament passed a resolution that nuclear power plants would not be built in the country and there is currently no move to reverse this situation.

-In 2010, Denmark generated 38.6 billion kWh of electricity gross, 44% (16.9 billion kWh) of this from coal, 20% (7.9 billion kWh) from gas and 20% (7.8 billion kWh) from wind.
+In 2013, Denmark generated 34.6 billion kWh of electricity gross, 14.3 billion kWh of this from coal, 3.5 billion kWh from gas, 4.8 billion kWh from biofuels/waste and 11.1 billion kWh from wind.
 These figures however are misleading since Denmark is neither unified electrically nor isolated – East Denmark (Zeeland) and West Denmark (Jutland & Funen) are connecteda only by a 500 MWe link and each is part of a major grid system.
-In 2010, about 11.7 billion kWh was exported and 10.6 billion kWh imported.
-In 2009 about 2.7 billion kWh (net) was exported to Germany, and net imports from Norway and Sweden were about 2.3 billion kWh and 0.7 billion kWh, respectively - less than usual.
+In 2013, about 10.4 billion kWh was exported and 11.5 billion kWh imported.
+In 2012 those figures were 10.7 and 15.9 respectively, with about 7 billion kWh (net) exported to Germany, and net imports from Norway and Sweden were about 4.8 billion kWh and 7.5 billion kWh, respectively.
+(Norway’s power is 95% from hydro.)
+Generating capacity is 13 GWe, including 8.9 GWe fossil fuel and 4.2 GWe wind.

-Per capita electricity use is about 6000 kWh/yr and has been largely unchanged for several years.
+Per capita electricity use is about 5600 kWh/yr and has been largely unchanged since 1990.
 In 2007, electricity prices in the country were the highest in the worldb.

 Denmark's electricity mix

 Hence nuclear power provides an essential part of Denmark's electricity.
-In 2008, with imports of 1.4 billion kWh from Germany and 6.6 billion kWh from Sweden, it would seem that about 3.6 billion kWh used was nuclear – nearly 11% of total final consumption, and over half of the domestic consumption from wind.
+In 2011, with imports of 2.9 TWh from Germany and 5.2 TWh from Sweden, it would seem that about 3.5TWh used was nuclear – nearly 11% of total final consumption, and one third of the domestic consumption from wind.
+This fluctuates year to year, mainly due to NordPool prices, and Energinet.dk analysis showed 1% nuclear in 2010, 7% in 2011 and 14% in 2012.

 The wind turbines depend heavily for their effective utilization on 29 GWe of hydro capacity in Norway, over 1 GWe of which can be dispatched promptly when wind power is unavailable in West Denmark.
 This will rise by 700 MW in 2014.Hence, there is a natural and felicitous interdependence between West Denmark's wind and Norway's hydro.
 With good winds, power can be exported back to Norway and there conserve hydro potentiale.
 This explains why the net import-export balance of electricity with Norway is very variablef.

 Danish fossil fuel generation is also lowered during 'wet' years in Scandinavia, since the greater hydropower capacity in the north (particularly Norway) becomes more economic than Denmark's thermal generation.
 In 'dry' years, when Norway and Sweden need to import more electricity, thermal generation in Denmark is higher.
-For example, the Table below shows that total Danish electricity generation dropped from 42.9 billion kWh in 2006 – a dry year – to 37.0 billion kWh in 2007 – a wet year.
-This accounts for thermal generation in Denmark being higher in 2006 (33.6 billion kWh) than in 2007 (29.8 billion kWh), and net exports being higher in 2006 than in 2007.
+For example, the Table below shows that total Danish electricity generation was 42.9 billion kWh in 2006 – a dry year – and dropped in subsequent wetter years.
+This accounts for thermal generation in Denmark being higher in 2006 (33.6 billion kWh) than subsequently, and net exports being higher in 2006 than in following years.

 |Net exports (imports)